Reconfiguration and Locomotion with Joint Movements in the Amoebot Model: Reconfiguration

-In this section, we discuss possible shape formation algorithms.
-For that, we look at shape formation algorithms for other lattice-type MRSs.
+In this section, we discuss possible reconfiguration algorithms.
+For that, we look at reconfiguration algorithms for other lattice-type MRSs and discuss whether amoebots are capable of simulating these.
 In particular, we consider the polylogarithmic time solutions for the nubot model \cite{DBLP:conf/innovations/WoodsCGDWY13} and the crystalline atom model \cite{DBLP:conf/isaac/AloupisCDLAW08}.
-The first subsection deals with the former model while the second subsection deals with shape formation algorithms for our meta-modules including the one for latter model.
+The first subsection deals with the former model while the second subsection deals with reconfiguration algorithms for our meta-modules including the one for the latter model.
+None of the reconfiguration algorithms discussed in this section will be stable.